sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/security/trivy.md

 ## For Security engineers

-Trivy runs When a new vulnerability is found by Trivy it's the resposibility of the security engineer on support rotation to triage and fix it.
+When a new vulnerability is found by Trivy it's the resposibility of the security engineer on support rotation to triage and fix it.

 ### Triaging